 In addition, we encourage students to apply for a grant from the Coronavirus Emergency Assistance Fund if they have unexpected expenses related to the current crisis.
 Students can apply here.

 The College continues to operate a food pantry from its 68th Street campus.
-Current hours for the Spring 2021 semester can be found by visiting the Food Pantry website .
+Current hours for the Food Pantry can be found by visiting the Food Pantry website .

 As a reminder, here is our SSSW Community Resources page here for information on community resources for food insecurity, health insurance, debt/financial support and more.

 The Library faculty and staff are readily available to assist you with library activities.
 The Library is OPEN Online: